developersCradle/reactive-programming/README.md

 All course material from *Reactive Programming in Modern Java using Project Reactor* by **Pragmatic Code School**.

->We were tasked with building a reactive API for a system that had to juggle multiple, dependent operations—each one critical, each one potentially slow.
+> We were tasked with building a reactive API for a system that had to juggle multiple, dependent operations—each one critical, each one potentially slow. 🐟
 >
->By the end, the API wasn’t just fast—it was intelligent.
+> By the end, the API wasn’t just fast—it was intelligent.
 It understood dependencies, managed failures elegantly, and scaled effortlessly.
-Building it wasn’t just about reactive programming; it was about designing a system that moved with the rhythm of the workload, never ahead of it, never behind it.<br><br>
+Building it wasn’t just about reactive programming; it was about designing a system that moved with the rhythm of the workload, never ahead of it, never behind it. 🐟 <br><br>
 ~ *DevelopersCradle*

 Contains some course material to enforce learning experience, with my own visual notes. ✍️